-- 6 oz. fresh or frozen cranberries
+- 6 ounces (170 grams) fresh or frozen cranberries

 - 1/4 cup water

-- 1/2 cup (3 1/2 oz.) granulated sugar
+- 1/2 cup (100 grams; 3 1/2 ounces) granulated sugar

 Make the crust:

 - Add the butter and stir with a silicone spatula until the crumbs have fully and evenly absorbed the butter.

-Divide the crumb mixture evenly between the jars and press gently with your fingers, a spatula, or a wine cork (Shaina's brilliant idea) to form the crust layer.
+- Divide the crumb mixture evenly between the jars and press gently with your fingers, a spatula, or a wine cork (Shaina's brilliant idea) to form the crust layer.

 Make the filling:

-Fill a teapot with water and place over medium-high heat.
+- Fill a teapot with water and place over medium-high heat.
 Allow the water to come to a boil while you make the filling; if it boils before you're ready to bake the cheesecakes, remove it from the heat and reserve.

-Beat the softened cream cheese and sugar together in the bowl of a stand mixer fitted with the paddle attachment on medium speed for 2-3 minutes, until the cream cheese has the consistency of fluffy frosting.
+- Beat the softened cream cheese and sugar together in the bowl of a stand mixer fitted with the paddle attachment on medium speed for 2-3 minutes, until the cream cheese has the consistency of fluffy frosting.

 - When the cream starts to steam and just a few bubbles start to form, remove from the heat and add the white chocolate.

 - Reduce the mixer speed to low and add the eggs one at a time, making sure each is fully incorporated before adding the next.

-Divide the filling evenly between the jars, leaving at least 1/2 inch of space at the top of each jar.
+- Divide the filling evenly between the jars, leaving at least 1/2 inch of space at the top of each jar.

 - Place the pan in the oven and carefully pour the reserved hot water from the teapot into the pan until it reaches about halfway up the sides of the jars.

-Bake for 20-30 minutes, until the center of the cheesecakes are nearly set but still slightly wobbly.
+- Bake for 20-30 minutes, until the center of the cheesecakes are nearly set but still slightly wobbly.
 (Timing may vary based on the insulating properties of the baking pan and the thickness of the glass jars being used.)

 Make the topping:

 - Cook over medium heat, stirring frequently, until the sugar dissolves and the liquid starts to boil.
 (If the berries are frozen, this will take some time.)

-Once the liquid boils and the cranberries start to soften, reduce the heat to medium-low and add the citrus zest.
+- Once the liquid boils and the cranberries start to soften, reduce the heat to medium-low and add the citrus zest.

 - Divide the cranberry topping evenly between the cheesecakes, smoothing the spooned topping evenly onto each cheesecake with a silicone spatula or spoon.

-Refrigerate the jars for at least 4 hours to chill completely before serving.
+- Refrigerate the jars for at least 4 hours to chill completely before serving.